The Healing Process of a Tongue Piercing (With Pictures)

 - You'll have an excess amount of saliva, which will cause you to swallow more.

 - The taste buds on the end of your tongue may be tender, and you may experience tingling or burning.

-- You may experience tenderness on the top of your tongue where the ball makes makes a depression, and on the lower inside gum area.
+- You may experience tenderness on the top of your tongue where the ball makes makes a depression, and on the lower webbing area.

-- You may notice white fluids excreted by the wound, where the piercing is healing, as the dead white blood cells are just leaving your body.
-Normally the dead blood cells would form a scab, but the saliva in your mouth won't allow a scab to form.
+- You may notice white fluids excreted by the wound where the piercing is healing, as the dead white blood cells are leaving your body.
+Normally, the dead blood cells would form a scab, but the saliva in your mouth won't allow a scab to form.

 These are the warning signs of infection (see your doctor):

 - Swelling.
 Swelling is normal, especially in the first five days, but if it seems excessive, gets worse, or impedes talking or swallowing, seek treatment.